 1. Check the connection

 Moreover, you can restart your device as the first precautionary step and switch to a more stable Wi-Fi network rather than using mobile data.
+If you notice any issues with your internet connection, check out our article about Wi-Fi problems in iOS.

 2. Make sure that the MMS is enabled

-Secondly, to send and receive multimedia messages you’ll need to enable them first.
+To send and receive multimedia messages you’ll need to enable them first.
 If this feature isn’t enabled, you won’t see pictures, even though the sender is certain that they’re delivered.
 So, in order to do so, follow the instructions:

 - Tap Settings.